About This Chapter

 E.M.
 Forster is one of the most celebrated British novelists of the 20th century.
 In particular, his depictions of class issues struck a chord with many readers - and continue to do so today.
 Watch this lesson for an overview of his six key novels!

 10. Howards End: Forster's Novel of Family and Social Class

 Throughout his career, British author E.M.
 Forster wrote about class barriers as an impediment to human connection.
 His most famous exploration of that theme is the 1910 novel 'Howards End.'
 Learn about that novel's plot, characters and ultimate message here.

 11. A Passage to India: Forster's Treatment of Colonialism

 'A Passage to India' is one of E.M.
 Forster's most celebrated novels.
 Watch this lesson to see why this sad story of British colonialism has stuck with audiences for almost a century.

 12. A Passage to India: Summary & Characters

-A Passage to India is one of E. M. Forster's most famous novels, taking him ten years to complete between 1913 and 1924.
-In this lesson, we'll cover a plot summary, briefly discuss a few of the book's major themes and characters, and finish with a quiz to test your knowledge.
+A Passage to India is one of E. M. Forster's most famous novels.
+It took him ten years to complete between 1913 and 1924.
+In this lesson, we'll cover a plot summary and briefly discuss a few of the book's major themes and characters.
+We'll finish with a quiz to test your knowledge.

 13. A Passage to India: Themes & Analysis